 With almost 30,000 birds on this breeding ground, it comes as no surprise that you should look at every cliff face for signs of life.
 On sheer cliff ledges, there are many Black-legged Kittiwake nests with feeding and nurturing.
 Kittiwakes spend all their time at sea until the breeding period, from May to September, where they take great care of creating the perfect nest to keep the eggs from rolling out.

-Grey Seals on Longstone Island
+Grey Seals On Longstone Island

 Our boat stopped by Longstone Island to watch the Atlantic Grey Seals.
 The Farnes is one of the third largest colonies on the east coast of England and it was stunning to see them basking on the rocks lifting their heads, stretching and yawning.